SjoerdV/SjoerdV.github.io/_posts/2020-08-12-post-importance-of-software-architecture.md

 ---
-title: "The importance of solid Software Architecture in a cloud world"
+categories:
+- blog
-date: 2020-08-12T13:00:00+02:00
+date: 2020-08-12 13:00:00+02:00
-last_modified_at: 2020-08-12T13:00:00+02:00
 header:
-  # image: /assets/images/header-banner.png
   og_image: /assets/images/quint2.jpg
-categories:
-  - blog
+last_modified_at: 2020-08-12 13:00:00+02:00
 tags:
+- QualityFrameworkModel
+- Quint2Model
+- QualityProperties
+- QualityProperty
+- Quint2
+- QualityCheck
+- GoodQualitySoftware
+- BasicDesignFlaws
+- SolidSoftwareArchitecture
+- IsoModel
+- Quality
 - InformationManagement
 - DataGovernance
 - SoftwareArchitecture
 - SoftwareQuality
-  - QUINT2
 - Awareness
 - PowerPlatform
 - PowerApps
 - PowerAutomate
 - PowerShell
 - Reliability
 - Efficiency
 - Portability
 - Maintainability
 - Testing
 - Reusability
 - Manageability
 - Licensing
+title: The importance of solid Software Architecture in a cloud world
 ---

 When I was well into my master studies on 'Artificial Intelligence' one of the topics covered in my curriculum of 2001 was concerning Software Architecture.
 In other words: *"How to build good quality software"*.

 The image that stuck with me ever since was that of the Quality Framework Model (ISO9126) called QUINT which was later updated to the [QUINT2 extended ISO model][5].